Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-15-tex-workflow.md

 For me, it's also very helpful to include `"editor.renderWhitespace": "all"` in my `settings.json`, so that I could monitor whether I accidentally put more whitespace than needed in my texts.

+For grammar suggestions, I use the [Grammarly extension](https://marketplace.visualstudio.com/items?itemName=znck.grammarly).
+However this extension's current support for Markdown files is not perfect (for example for some reasons it won't recognize some of my blog posts).

 #### **Install word count**

 Word count is important for writing, needless to say.
 Unfortunately I haven't found a VS Code word count extension that's designed specifically for text writing (only counting words while ignoring markdown symbols and code chunks).
 The word count extension I'm currently using is [WordCounter](https://marketplace.visualstudio.com/items?itemName=kirozen.wordcounter).